Albania–Azerbaijan relations

 Albania intends to open an embassy in Baku and Azerbaijan has accredited its ambassador in Athens with the additional position of Ambassador to Albania.

 Both nations are predominantly Muslim and are part of the Organisation of Islamic Cooperation and the Council of Europe.
 Relations between the two countries were established on the 23 September 1992 after Azerbaijan achieved independence from the Soviet Union.
+Both countries are full members of the Organization of the Black Sea Economic Cooperation and Organisation of Islamic Cooperation and Council of Europe.

 Relations

-Albania and Azerbaijan have developing economic and cultural ties.
+Albania and Azerbaijan have been developing economic and cultural ties.
 Albania supports the territorial integrity of Azerbaijan and an end to the occupation of Azerbaijani territories by neighbouring states including Armenia.